DeDop/dedop-core/README.md

 ## Getting started

+### Command Line Interface

 To test the installation from source, first run the DeDop command-line interface.
 Type

     $ dedop -h

+More examples are available here http://dedop-core.readthedocs.io/en/latest/manual.html#examples

+### Web API

+This is required by dedop-studio.
+To start the web API, type:

+    $ dedop-webapi start

+A random port number will be assigned unless explicitly specified on the command like so:

+    $ dedop-webapi --port 2999 start

+To check if the wbe API has started successfully, open your browser and enter the web API URL.
+The following response should be displayed:

+    {"status": "ok", "content": {"name": "dedop-webapi", "version": "0.5.4.dev", "timestamp": "2017-05-16"}}

 ## License